Leonss23/poc-web-crawler-ts/README.md

 > **Crawls a given website (HTML), retrieves links in `<a>` tags,
 > then recursively crawls found links too, and finally outputs all found URLs**

-Note: I limited it to finding 25 links, look for the `const limit` symbol to change it.
+Note: I limited it to finding 25 links, look for the `const limit` symbol in `index.ts` to change it.

 ## Why